Lily Festival on Ie Island

 The 2016 festival will run from Saturday, April 23 – Thursday, May 5, 2016.
 This post was originally published on May 2, 2008.

 If you have dreams of dancing while being surrounded by thousands of beautiful lilies or maybe you’re just looking for a nice family outing, the Lily Festival (Yuri Matsuri) is the place to go.
 The Festival runs through May 5th.
 Here are details from our experience at the Lily Festival last Sunday —

 For our ferry ride from Motobu Park to Ie Island, we got a nice cold coffee out of the vending machine to drink while watching the island get smaller and smaller during our thirty minute ride.
 My kids got a kick looking over the side of the ferry for flying fish, the Exocoetidae (they’re quick, so my girls only got to see three).
-If I remember correctly, it cost 3340 yen (round trip) for us (two adults and two kids), but I can’t recall the individual prices.
-We had planned on taking our vehicle (it’s like our security blanket), but you had to have a reservation to take you car during the weekend we went.
-If we would have taken our car, it would have cost us about 6500 yen, it all depends on the length of your automobile.
-Now that I’ve gone to the Lily Fest, I wouldn’t recommend taking your car, you really don’t need it at all.
-During the fest, the ferry boat leaves every hour on the hour.
+We had planned on taking our vehicle (it’s like our security blanket), but you had to have a reservation to take your car during the weekend we went.
+If we had taken our car, it would have cost us about 6500 yen; it all depends on the length of your automobile.
+Now that I’ve gone to the Lily Fest, I wouldn’t recommend taking your car – you really don’t need it at all.
+During the festival, the ferry boat leaves every hour on the hour.

 Once we got off the boat, we veered to the right where buses were waiting to take ferry passengers to Lily Field Park.
 We paid our 200 yen for the adults and 100 yen for the kids (one way), sat back and rested during the ten minute bus ride.